Chum Ehelepola: Personal life

-Ehelepola is a qualified Civil Engineer, having attended Curtin University.
+Ehelepola is a qualified Civil engineer, having attended Curtin University.
 Ehelepola followed his passion of acting, taking the path of washing dishes, serving coffee and acting classes on the way to building a successful acting career.
-After residing in Los Angeles for a period of time, Ehelepola returned with his family to Australia and currently resides in NSW.
+After residing in Los Angeles for a period of time, Ehelepola returned with his family to Australia and currently resides in New South Wales.

 Ehelepola also founded the Sydney Actors Collective, providing acting classes to aspiring Australian acting talent.